Skip to main content

 Introduction

 This course provides a comprehensive understanding of how to structure and document information within the domain of cultural heritage institutions.
-It is designed participants equip you with the essential skills to represent information using entities and relationships, while applying relevant metadata standards important for the reuse of data and metadata.
+It is designed to equip you with the essential skills to represent information using entities and relationships, while applying relevant metadata standards important for the reuse of data and metadata.

 Throughout the course and following Prof. Lorena—a persona created for its purposes—participants are introduced to the fundamental principles of data modeling, focusing on the importance of understanding data structures for effective metadata reuse.
 They can explore what metadata are, learn about the commonly used metadata standards in cultural heritage, and understand their critical role in data reuse.